Valentines Day Decor Ideas

 Pinterest Challenge

 I decided to attempt this project as a result of a monthly Pinterest Challenge hosted by Cindy at County Road 407.
-This months inspiration photo comes from Birgit at Crafting While I Wait.
+This month’s inspirational photo comes from Birgit at Crafting While I Wait.

 If you are joining me from Laura at Decor to Adore, welcome.
-I know you loved her Wooden Spool Vintage Valentines Craft.
+I know you loved her Wooden Spool Vintage Valentine Craft.

 When using bowls and trays to corral decor items together, the individual items come together to create a more cohesive vignette.

-Vintage Valentines Day cards was something that I regrettably didn’t have for this project.
+Vintage Valentine’s Day cards were something that I regrettably didn’t have for this project.
 If time had permitted, I would have ordered some authentic cards on Etsy.
-However, this was not an option and therefore I decided to downloaded a couple printable cards.
+However, this was not an option, and therefore, I decided to download a couple of printable cards.

 These are the items I used, however I recommend using items that you have on hand.
 Look through your decor supplies to find similar items that will work for your vignette.